 It is easy to connect this to most audio systems, too, which makes for another big positive.

 The frequency response is 32–120 Hz, great for bass, and on top of this, the variable low-pass filter means you can adjust the crossover.

-What could be better: The MDF build is arguably the curse of the Klipsch product once again, as there are some examples of rumble or even distortion.
+Which disadvantages must you keep in mind?
+The MDF build is arguably the curse of the Klipsch product once again, as there are some examples of rumble or even distortion.
 Ideally, you need to use this with an all-Klipsch system to ensure that the wireless functionality reliably works.

 Size does matter.
 There is no reason that you cannot have a powerful subwoofer even if space is at a premium, and the Yamaha YST-FSW150 YST II Down-Firing Active Subwoofer is one of the best for those worried about the dimensions.
 It’s just 5.9 inches high, which is great for an apartment or small space.

 The brand is another thing in the favor of this model!
 Pretty much everyone has heard of Yamaha and you know you can rely on their quality.

 There isn’t a controllable crossover, but the frequency response is 30-150 Hz.
 On top of this, the RMS output is 75W, which is not massive, but this is because of the small size of the design.
 If you want something bigger then you will probably get a louder, more powerful sound, but for an average living room, this is suitable.

 There’s a one-year manufacturer warranty, which doesn’t quite stack up when compared to some of the other options on this list.

 Why did it make our list?
 The size is a huge plus point!
 Naturally, it comes with compromises, and you shouldn’t go for this if you have endless space and want the loudest sound you can achieve.
 However, if you are looking for something that will go well in a TV cabinet, for instance, the Yamaha might give you the compact subwoofer under $500 you desire.